Shell latest oil giant to see profits surge due to Iran war impact - MyJoyOnline

 However, the company said its oil and gas output had fallen by 4% compared with the final three months of last year due to the conflict.

-Shell's LNG production in Qatar has been shut down since early March because of the conflict, and its Pearl GTL site in Qatar has been damaged by attacks.
+Shell's LNG production in Qatar has been shut down since early March due to the conflict, and its Pearl GTL site has been damaged by attacks.

 Last week, Shell announced it was buying Canadian shale producer ARC Resources for $16.4bn, which Sawan said would "deliver value for decades to come".